RogueRope/docs/content/docs/faq/consent.md

 weight: 130
 toc: true
 ---
-# Consent

-**Consent is a mutual verbal, physical, and emotional agreement that happens without manipulation, threats, or head games.**

 Consent is a **whole body experience**.
 It is not just a verbal “yes” or “no” – it involves paying attention to your partner as a person and checking in with physical and emotional cues as well.

 Consent is also **mutual** \(both people have to agree\) and must be **continuous**.
 You can stop at any time, you can change your mind, and just because you said yes to one thing doesn’t mean you have consented to anything else.